United States

 2 min

-BarcelonaThe Supreme Court of the United States began proceedings this Tuesday to determine the legality of Donald Trump's executive order to limit birthright citizenship, after ruling in favor of lifting the blocks imposed by lower courts on this controversial policy.
-In an unprecedented gesture, Trump attended the hearing, thus becoming the first active president to be present at a Supreme Court trial, an act interpreted as a show of pressure on the magistrates.
+WashingtonThe Supreme Court of the United States began proceedings this Tuesday to determine the legality of Donald Trump's executive order to limit birthright citizenship.And, in an unprecedented gesture, the president appeared to listen to the oral arguments.
+It is the first time a sitting president has attended a Supreme Court session, highlighting how important this case is to the president.

-The president cannot modify the nature of American citizenship because it is regulated by the Constitution, specifically by the 14th Amendment, which states that “All persons born or naturalized in the United States are citizens.”
-The amendment was ratified in 1868 after the Civil War that ended slavery in the United States and overturned a Supreme Court decision that had declared that people of African descent could never be American citizens.
-To nullify this right, Trump has two possible paths: a Supreme Court decision or an amendment to the Constitution, something that requires a supermajority that Republicans do not have in Congress.
+This amendment states that “all persons born or naturalized in the United States are citizens,” and now the Supreme Court must review whether this right, enshrined in the Constitution since the 19th century, guarantees citizenship to all persons born in U.S. territory.
+The amendment was ratified in 1868 after the Civil War, which ended slavery in the United States and overturned a Supreme Court decision that had declared that people of African descent could never be American citizens.

-The court, which has a conservative majority of 6 to 3, has supported Trump on other immigration-related policies since he returned to the presidency last year.
-According to some estimates, a potential Supreme Court ruling upholding the administration's opinion could affect the legal status of up to 250,000 babies born each year in the US.
+The court, which has a 6-3 conservative majority, has supported Trump on other immigration-related policies since he returned to the presidency last year.
+According to some estimates, an eventual Supreme Court ruling upholding the administration's opinion could affect the legal status of up to 250,000 babies born each year in the U.S.

 stats